Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsubsection{A Brief Summary}

-In our first exploration of data-dependent hashing algorithms, we surveyed several of the most widely studied \emph{unsupervised} approaches that position the hashing hyperplanes according to the data distribution.
-Specifically, we reviewed Principal Components Analysis Hashing (PCAH) (Section~\ref{sec:ch2_pcah_projection}), Spectral Hashing (SH) (Section~\ref{sec:ch2_sh_projection}), and Anchor Graph Hashing (AGH) (Section~\ref{sec:ch2_agh_projection}).
-All three models share a common foundation in dimensionality reduction, leveraging either Principal Components Analysis (PCA) or Laplacian Eigenmaps (LapEig) to derive hyperplanes.
+In our first exploration of data-dependent hashing algorithms, we surveyed several of the most widely studied \emph{unsupervised} approaches, which position the hashing hyperplanes according to the data distribution.
+Specifically, we reviewed Principal Components Analysis Hashing (PCAH) (Section~\ref{sec:ch2_pcah_projection}), Spectral Hashing (SH) (Section~\ref{sec:ch2_sh_projection}), Iterative Quantisation (ITQ) (Section~\ref{sec:ch2_itq_projection}), and Anchor Graph Hashing (AGH) (Section~\ref{sec:ch2_agh_projection}).
+All four models share a common foundation in dimensionality reduction.
+They derive their hyperplanes from either Principal Components Analysis (PCA) or Laplacian Eigenmaps (LapEig).

-Three out of the four unsupervised methods (PCAH, SH, ITQ) rely directly on PCA, setting the hashing hyperplanes to the right singular vectors obtained from a singular value decomposition (SVD) of the data matrix.
-Two of these methods (SH and ITQ) explicitly address the issue of \emph{variance imbalance}, where hyperplanes capturing less variance prove unreliable for hashing.
-As a result, PCAH suffers from degraded retrieval effectiveness as hashcode length increases, since additional bits are drawn from lower-quality hyperplanes.
+Three of the four unsupervised methods (PCAH, SH, ITQ) rely directly on PCA.
+They set the hashing hyperplanes to the right singular vectors obtained from a singular value decomposition (SVD) of the data matrix.
+Two of these methods (SH and ITQ) explicitly address \emph{variance imbalance}, where hyperplanes capturing less variance prove unreliable for hashing.
+PCAH consequently suffers degraded retrieval effectiveness as hashcode length increases, since additional bits are drawn from lower-quality hyperplanes.
 SH mitigates this effect by allocating more bits to high-variance directions, while ITQ applies a learned rotation to redistribute the variance evenly across hyperplanes.
-Both strategies improve retrieval performance relative to vanilla PCAH, which simply assigns one bit per principal component without adjustment.
+Both strategies improve retrieval performance relative to vanilla PCAH, which assigns one bit per principal component without adjustment.

 By contrast, AGH adopts a LapEig-inspired dimensionality reduction.
-Here, a neighbourhood graph is first constructed from the input data, and the resulting graph Laplacian eigenvectors are used to define the hashing hyperplanes.
-Since LapEig is inherently non-projective, the learned eigenvectors yield hashcodes only for the training points used in constructing the graph.
-A key contribution of AGH is its efficient out-of-sample extension, achieved via a Nyström approximation \cite{Williams01}, which enables encoding of unseen query points at practical computational cost.
+A neighbourhood graph is first constructed from the input data, and the resulting graph Laplacian eigenvectors define the hashing hyperplanes.
+LapEig is inherently non-projective, so the learned eigenvectors yield hashcodes only for the training points used in constructing the graph.
+A key contribution of AGH is its efficient out-of-sample extension, achieved via a Nyström approximation~\cite{Williams01}.
+This enables encoding of unseen query points at practical computational cost. \fi